olapiv/rondb-docker/managed_rondb/README.md

 This demo shows how a managed RonDB cluster is spun up in just over a minute whilst the following actions are run:

-- New containers are requested from the flask server for a data node, a MySQL server and an API node.
+- 3 new containers are spawned to host a data node, a MySQL server and an API node
-- There is a rolling software upgrade of the ndb-agent (the database orchestrator).
+- There is a rolling software upgrade of the ndb-agent (the database orchestrator)
-- RonDB is started.
+- RonDB is started
 - A backup of the database is taken and saved on a local Docker volume.

 Once it is finished, the `RECONCILIATION STATE` moves from `WORKING_TOWARDS_DESIRED_STATE` to `AT_DESIRED_STATE`.